hiyoneda/cosi-data-challenges-IPMU/README.md

 </pre>

+## Bug report <br />
+* The mcosima option is currently not working.
+The fix has already been made in MEGAlib, and it just needs to be incorporated into the data challenge pipeline.
+It should be resolved soon.
+* The number of iterations in ExtractImage.cxx needs to be changed manually if using a different value than the default (20).
+Specifically, this is at lines 8 and 10.
+For x iterations: 20 --> x and 22 --> x+2.
+This will be automated soon.

 ## Best Practices for Adding New Sources <br />
 * New sources should be added to Source_Library. <br />
 * Use Source_Library/crab as a template to follow.
 See the MEGAlib cosima documentation for more details regarding the inputs. <br />